PhpCupcakeShop/Framework/www/MyObject/ViewsCRUD.md

- # View CRUD Action Files
+ # A GUIDE TO CRUD IN THE VIEWS

  ### The Following File explains the parts of the View Files based on the Model File and how to build them.